-Prior to initiation of treatment with lamotrigine, inform patients that a rash or other signs or symptoms of hypersensitivity (e.g., fever, lymphadenopathy) may herald a serious medical event and instruct them to report any such occurrence to their healthcare providers Hemophagocytic Lymphohistiocytosis
+Prior to initiation of treatment with lamotrigine, inform patients that a rash or other signs or symptoms of hypersensitivity (e.g., fever. lymphadenopathy) may herald a serious medical event and instruct them to report any such occurrence to their healthcare providers immediately.

-Multiorgan Hypersensitivity Reactions, Blood Dyscrasias, and Organ Failure Inform patients that multiorgan hypersensitivity reactions and acute multiorgan failure may occur with lamotrigine.
+Inform patients that multiorgan hypersensitivity reactions and acute multiorgan failure may occur with lamotrigine.
 Isolated organ failure or isolated blood dyscrasias without evidence of multiorgan hypersensitivity may also occur.
-Instruct patients to contact their healthcare providers immediately if they experience any signs or symptoms of these conditions [see Warnings and Precautions (5.3, 5.5)].
+Instruct patients to contact their healthcare providers immediately if they experience any signs or symptoms of these conditions [see Warnings and Precautions (5.3, 5.4)].